Pirates and Treasure Hunting

 A pirate ship was the single hardest and rarest thing a person could discover underwater.
 And while galleons had been largely forgotten, the voices of pirates never stopped calling, to the imaginations of children and anyone else who believed the world could be thrilling if one only dared step off the dock.”– from Pirate Hunters by Robert Kurson, Random House New York, 2015.

 It’s a common theme found in childhood fantasy – pirates and treasure.
 One of my earliest memories is looking at the cover of Robert Louis Stevenson’s Treasure Island.
 There was the quintessential peg-legged man with parrot on his shoulder and chest full of treasure in front.
-My Father took us on trips to Cape Cod, the Carolinas and Florida; places where pirates were once active.
+A fan of ships and sailing, my Dad took us on trips to Cape Cod and Florida; places where pirates were once active.
 Somewhere in the back of my mind, I always wanted to explore the Golden Age of Piracy and find treasures buried in the sand.

 In December of 2021, just before Christmas, I took a brief trip to the Dominican Republic to rest-up, visit a shipwreck museum and try metal detecting on their beach.

 As for the detecting, I didn’t expect much.
 To get the “gold” you have to put in the time and do more than a daily walk along the shore.
 Other than a bottle cap and a few metal cans, I found little of what you might call “treasure” yet the Dominican Republic was a jewel in itself, not to mention a great getaway.